freeradical13/freeradical13.github.io/index.md

 [Gene Expression][] describes when and why genes are used to create gene products such as proteins.

 An [operator][] is a part of a promoter (or in some cases, right after the promotor) which, if bound to by a [repressor][] protein, inactivates the promoter and transcription of its gene(s).
+A molecule called a [corepressor][] binds to the repressor to activate it to bind to the operator.
 The complex containing the promoter, operator, and gene(s) is called the [operon][].
-A molecule called a [corepressor][] binds to the repressor to activate it to bind to the operator.
+The genes in an operon are expressed together.

 A [repressible operon][] is usually on, unless turned off by a repressor.
 An [inducible operon][] is usually off (because the repressor binds easily to the operator without a corepressor), unless turned on by an [inducer][] which deactivates the repressor.